kmalakoff/knockback/README.md

 * Everything uses a new/destroy lifecycle.
 You need to destroy everything you create to ensure memory is cleaned up correctly.
 Some of my examples leave that out rigorous cleanup for understandability, but please don't forget!
     -> Use the helper function: **kb.vmRelease()** to clean up your view models.
 It traverses all of your observables and destroys the ones it recognizes.

 * Knockback.observable, Knockback.observables and Knockback.localizedObservable actually return a ko.computed/ko.dependentObservable with a bound destroy method on it.
-It you want to subclass your class, look at the source files (like Knockback.Observable) because a little bit of a Coffeescript dance is required to return the right thing from your constructor! (that's what the kb.wrappedObservable() is for)
+It you want to subclass your class, look at the source files (like Knockback.Observable) because a little bit of a Coffeescript dance is required to return the right thing from your constructor! (that's what the kb.unwrapObservable() is for)

 In addition to the examples in the test folder (https://github.com/kmalakoff/knockback/blob/master/test), you can look at the examples_lib folder for a sample kb.locale_manager, a localized string, and some examples of localized observables.